mtconnect/standard_doc_generator/markdown_documentation/fundamentals/introduction.md

 When used with no additional descriptor, the form "document" shall be used to refer to any printed or electronic document.

-Manufacturing software systems implemented utilizing MTConnect can be represented by a very simple structure as shown in {{fig(Basic MTConnect Implementation Structure)}}.
+Manufacturing software systems implemented utilizing MTConnect can be represented by a very simple structure as shown in {{figure(Basic MTConnect Implementation Structure)}}.

 ![Basic MTConnect Implementation Structure](figures/basic-mtconnect-implementation-structure.png "Basic MTConnect Implementation Structure"){: width="0.8"}